 Design a course syllabus to best meet your teaching style, course content, activities, and departmental requirements.
-Consider creating a learner-centered syllabus that targets student learning and success!
+Review NIU's syllabus policy and consider creating a learner-centered syllabus that targets student learning and success!

 Include the catalog course description and how the students will benefit from the course, the specific content that will be covered, and how the course fits into the curriculum.
 In this section, list any pre-requisites associated with the course (actual courses, competencies, requirements, etc.).

 Consider including your teaching philosophy or a welcome statement to familiarize students with your approach to teaching and your willingness to guide their learning.
 You can also include a statement regarding your expectations on students’ responsibility for their learning and your responsibilities as their instructor.
 Also, this is a good area to add a more informal, personalized course description!